Building your app screens means dragging and dropping controls onto the screen to create the functionality you want.

 - Delete: common to every control.
 This will delete a control.
 You will be unable to delete a control if it is used or referenced by another control.

-Example: if a section has controls inside of it, you will be unable to delete the section.
+Note: if a Section has controls inside of it, you will be unable to delete the section.
+In the above example, until you remove the button, chart, dropdown, and grid, you will be unable to delete the secButtons section.